wistia/wistia-open-docs/_posts/embedded-video-analytics.md

 The blue section of the engagement graph shows the engagement of viewers who clicked play on the video.
 The orange section on top shows the number of times that section was re-watched.
-Move your cursor over the graph (from left to right) to see specific information for a time in the video, and click the graph to jump to that point in the video.
+Move your cursor over the graph (from left to right) to see specific information for a time or frame in the video, and click the graph to play the video from that point.

 More on [Audience Engagement Graphs]({{ '/audience-engagement-graph' | post_url }}).